Supreme Court Rules for Bayer — What the Roundup Cancer Lawsuit Ruling Means for Victims

 This distinction matters because your payout depends on your case — your cancer type, your exposure history, your losses.
 There is no fixed settlement amount that everyone receives equally.

 Timelines vary.
 Many cases resolve in one to two years through negotiated settlements.
 Cases that go to trial can take longer, especially if appealed.
 The MDL structure consolidates discovery and pretrial rulings, which can speed up individual case resolution.
-The pending Supreme Court decision adds another variable — some cases may be paused while the Court deliberates.
+The Supreme Court's ruling adds another variable for pending cases built on a failure-to-warn theory, which now face a materially higher risk of dismissal.

 Can I still file a Roundup lawsuit in 2026?